On Strict Higher C*-categories: Strict Involutive Higher Categories

 \section{Strict Involutive Higher Categories}

 In this section we discuss a possible notion of strict involution in the context of strict higher categories.
 From the case of 1-categories, we know that there are actually several different ways in which involutions and dualities have been introduced in the categorical context, either via involutive endo-functors, or via dualities implemented via adjointability, or dualizable objects.\footnote{For a more detailed discussion of other approaches to ``categorical involutivity/duality'' we suggest J.Baez-M.Stay~\cite{BS}, the \texttt{n-lab} page \hlink{http://ncatlab.org/nlab/show/category+with+duals}{Categories with Duals} and references therein.} A full comparison between these different notions deserves a separate treatment elsewhere; for our purpose here, involutions (dualities) will be defined as involutive functors with specific covariance and contravariance properties with respect to the several compositions.
 This point of view is directly inspired by the notion of $*$-category introduced (with additional linearity assumptions) by P.Ghez-R.Lima-J.E.Roberts and P.Mitchener~\cite{GLR,M} as a horizontal categorification of the involution of a $*$-algebra.
-Categories equipped with involutive (contravariant) endofunctors have been studied since the works of M.Burgin~\cite{Bu} and J.Lambeck~\cite{La}; with the denomination ``dagger categories'' they have been axiomatized by P.Selinger~\cite{S} and are now systematically used by S.Abramsky-B.Coecke~\cite{AC} and collaborators in their works on categorical quantum mechanics via compact closed categories.
-Weak forms of such involutive categories appear in our definition of $*$-monoidal category~\cite{BCL4} and similar structures were independently developed by J.Egger~\cite{Eg} and B.Jacobs~\cite{J}.
+Categories equipped with involutive (contravariant) endofunctors have been studied since the works of M.Burgin~\cite[section~2]{Bu} and J.Lambek~\cite{La}; with the denomination ``dagger categories'' they have been axiomatized by P.Selinger~\cite{S} and are now systematically used by S.Abramsky-B.Coecke~\cite{AC} and collaborators in their works on categorical quantum mechanics via compact closed categories (see also C.Heunen-B.Jacobs~\cite{HJ}).
+Weak forms of such involutive categories appear in our definition of \hbox{$*$-monoidal} category~\cite{BCL4} and similar structures were independently developed by J.Egger~\cite{Eg} and B.Jacobs~\cite{J}.
+Involutions in the context of monoidal C*-categories and (weak) 2-categories have actually been present since the initial works by R.Longo-J.E.Roberts~\cite{LR} (see details in the subsequent section~\ref{rem: conjugates}) and have been independently introduced also in J.Baez-L.Langford~\cite[definition~10]{BL}, T.Hayashi-S.Yamagami~\cite[definition~1.3]{HY}, A.Henriques-D.Penneys-\cite[definition~2.3]{HP}, (see also A.Henriques~\cite[definition~2.3]{He2} and D.Penneys-C.Jones~\cite[definition~2.4]{JP}).
 Weak higher involutions, for weak $\omega$-categories (in Penon's approach~\cite{P,K1}) are introduced in~\cite{BB}.